Home » Blog » SharePoint » Move SharePoint List from One Site to Another – Top 7 Transformative Solutions!

 Write-host “Total Number of Items Found:”$SourceListItemsCount

-#Get fields to Update from the Source List – Skip Read only, hidden fields, content type and attachments
+#Get fields to Update from the Source List – Skip Read-only, hidden fields, content type, and attachments to move SharePoint list from one site to another efficiently

 $SourceListFields = Get-PnPField -List $SourceList -Connection $SourceConn | Where { (-Not ($_.ReadOnlyField)) -and (-Not ($_.Hidden)) -and ($_.InternalName -ne “ContentType”) -and ($_.InternalName -ne “Attachments”) }